 POLICY TITLE: HUMAN RIGHTS Approved: Sept.
-22/21
+22/21 POLICY NO: 6027 Page: 1 of 1

 The mission statement of the Huron-Superior Catholic District School Board (HSCDSB) affirms the sacredness of life, respect for all creation, and the need to reverence the dignity of each person as a Child of God.